Kristina01111000/lavendersite/README.md

 - plant community bundles name of bundles think of another name if possible
 - same layout as lavender page

-for event page, remove the green background event list, she likes the other stuff
-- add location to events page,

 always faverolles gardens in the site, check all of it